bahrus/xtal-sip/README.md

 So what to do?

 If downloading of files were sequential and predictable, the solution would be simple -- the first file would contain all the mixins that are needed more than once.
-But this is of course unreleastic, but it kind of suggests two possible pathways.
+But this is of course unrealistic, but it kind of suggests two possible pathways.

 ### Approach I